pdp10/sbpipe/docs/source/user_manual.md

 ### Running SBpipe
-SBpipe is executed via the command *sbpipe.py*.
-The syntax for this command and its complete list of options can be retrieved by running *sbpipe.py -h*.
+SBpipe is executed via the command *sbpipe*.
+The syntax for this command and its complete list of options can be retrieved by running *sbpipe -h*.
 The first step is to create a new project.
 This can be done with the
 command:
 ```
-$ sbpipe.py --create-project project_name
+$ sbpipe --create-project project_name
 ```

 This generates the following structure: